dr-gazpacho/cruisebound-takehome-mk/README.md

 ## Features

-- The app fetches a static list of sailings from a test endpoint which are then rendered on teh screen
+- The app fetches a static list of sailings from a test endpoint which are then rendered on the screen
   - Results can be filtered: filter menu defaults to open for both, can be toggled open/closed via `->` icon in the upper left of screen
   - Results can be sorted: sort menu in upper right of screen, applies to complete result set
   - Results are paginated: max ten results per page, moving to a new page visually scrolls the user to the top of the page

 ## Futures

+In the world where this is THE product, of course we would be constantly developing and improving.
+These are some next steps I'd ticket:

 - Data
   - Ideally, I'd like to build a transformer layer between the API and the UI e.g. let's say that the prices the API returns are agnostic to a specific currency, I'd like to map through the whole response and preformat information/enrich the response so the UI can just pluck information out of the store and reder it.
 Same would be true for the little trip duration display: I'd run the date util on each cruise once when the API returns information, then hold that in the store to keep me from re-calculating it on every render